Another rise in official confirmed Isle of Wight Coronavirus cases | Isle of Wight News from OnTheWight

-The official number of confirmed Coronavirus (Covid-19) cases on the Isle of Wight has risen by two to 38.
+The official number of confirmed Coronavirus (Covid-19) cases on the Isle of Wight has risen by three to 41.

 Anecdotally there are many more cases of Coronavirus in the community, with residents showing symptoms and self-isolating.
 Only those requiring hospital treatment are currently being tested.

-Earlier today the Isle of Wight NHS Trust announced that a sixth person had passed away after testing positive to Covid-19.
+Earlier today the Isle of Wight NHS Trust announced that a seventh person had passed away after testing positive to Covid-19.

-As of today, Wednesday 8th April, five people admitted to St Mary’s Hospital who had tested positive for COVID-19 had recovered and been discharged.
+As of today, Thursday 9th April, nine people admitted to St Mary’s Hospital who had tested positive for COVID-19 had recovered and been discharged.

 A breakdown of national figures can be found on the Covid-19 Dashboard.